With the support of hikers like you, 2015 was a standout year for Washington Trails Association.

 - Washington Trails magazine shared unique hikes and trail news with WTA members including features on 35th anniversary of the Mount.
 St. Helens eruption and long distance hiking.

 - During August's annual Hike-a-Thon, 289 amazing hikers hiked more than 11,300 miles and raised $123,043 to support WTA’s mission to protect and give back to trails.

 - We hosted events across the state bringing hikers together to learn more about our work and discover a new favorite trail, including WTA’s fifth annual Hike-the-State event which brought 200+ attendees and regional experts who shared unique trail suggestions highlighting the geography of Washington.

 - This year, outlets from Sunset Magazine, The New York Times, and The Washington Post and to our own local Everett Herald, Spokane Review, The Columbian and The Seattle Times directed readers to WTA for information and inspiration about Washington's wild places.

 WTA is a strong voice for hikers and trails

 - WTA worked with partners to help shape recreation policy in Washington, including the passage of No Child Left Inside and the creation of the Outdoor Recreation Advisory Position in the governor's office.

 - WTA and other recreation and conversation organizations successfully protected two important national funding sources for public lands and trails, the Recreational Trails Program and Land and Water Conservation Fund.

-- prevent timber harvesting close to the Pratt Lake and Granite Mountain trails. stopped the Ira Spring Trail from becoming log-hauling road.
+- WTA advocates rallied to prevent timber harvesting close to the Pratt Lake and Granite Mountain trails.
+They also stopped the Ira Spring Trail from becoming log-hauling road.